List of urban local bodies in Rajasthan

-Rajasthan has 13 Municipal Corporations, 51 approx Municipal Councils and 250 approx Municipal Boards or Nagar Pachayats.
-Thus Rajasthan has a total 314 Municipalities or Urban Local Bodies(ULBs).
+Rajasthan has 10 Municipal Corporations, 47 Municipal Councils and approximately 252 Municipal Boards or Nagar Pachayats as per ULB election 2026.
+Thus Rajasthan has a total 309 Municipalities or Urban Local Bodies(ULBs).
 The Rajasthan Municipalities Act, 2009 governs the administration of all the urban local bodies in the state.
 The Department of Local Self Government of the Rajasthan Government monitors the administration of all the municipalities in the state.
-The last elections to civic bodies in the state took place in 2019 where 49 municipal bodies with combined 2,105 wards had their elections.
-Indian National Congress won 961 wards, Bharatiya Janata Party won 737 wards, Bahujan Samaj Party won 16 wards, Communist Party of India (Marxist) won three wards, and the Nationalist Congress Party won two wards.